alec0322/fiu_csl_checkin/README.md

 After you push, Git Bash will return a link pointing to the **pull request (PR)** on GitHub.
 Then, follow the link, submit your PR, and you're done!

+In general, as long as you always create new branches for any changes you make and don't push into main directly you shouldn't run into any issues.

 ## Getting Started

 This project is a starting point for a Flutter application.